 The analyst work

-I'm currently available for permanent and fixed-term product analyst and experimentation roles at large tech companies.
-If you're looking for someone who can operate independently from day one — see the work page or get in touch.
+Available for permanent and fixed-term product analyst and experimentation roles at large tech companies — see the work page for background and outcomes, or get in touch directly.